 Executive bonuses have historically been awarded based on overall corporate performance and to recognize and reward the teamwork of the named executive officers in advancing corporate goals, although the Compensation Committee retains the discretion to adjust individual bonus amounts in exceptional cases.

-In February, 2020 and 2021, payments were made under the Company's executive cash incentive performance bonus program for performance during the prior fiscal year.
+In February 2022, payments were made under the Company's executive cash incentive performance bonus program for performance during the 2021 fiscal year.
+The Company did not pay bonuses for performance during the 2022 fiscal year.

 Long-Term Incentives